 Forget the Network

-Change Your Device’s Name
+Change Device Name

 Having trouble navigating your Android device?
 Then read up on how to find downloaded files on Android devices.
-For something a little more experimental check out our list of the best Android hacking apps.
+For something a little more experimental, check out our list of the best Android hacking apps.